 Nvidia’s NVLink Fusion program allows other companies to integrate its high-speed interconnect into their chips, enabling direct connections to Nvidia GPUs.
 Among the first licensees and reentering the data-center server market, Qualcomm is adding NVLink to custom CPUs. continue reading

-Amazon AMD Arm auto Broadcom business Cerebras Ceva consumer CPU data center DPU DSP edge AI embedded FPGA Google GPU Imagination industrial Intel interconnect Marvell MCU MediaTek memory Meta MEXT Microsoft MLPerf NPU (AI accelerator) Nvidia NXP OpenAI PC process tech Qualcomm RISC-V SambaNova SiFive smartphone software Tenstorrent Tesla Upscale
+Amazon AMD Arm auto Broadcom business Cerebras Ceva CPU data center DPU DSP edge AI embedded Epyc FPGA Google GPU Groq Imagination industrial Intel Marvell MCU MediaTek memory Meta Microsoft MLPerf NPU (AI accelerator) Nvidia NXP OpenAI PC process tech Qualcomm RISC-V SambaNova Semidynamics SiFive smartphone SoftBank software Tenstorrent Tesla